joebenn/COSC345_Assignment/README.md

 To run app in its current state do the following:

-On a machine running python 2.7 open a terminal window and in the directory with these files enter the command: 'python -m SimpleHTTPServer 8000' and use the URL 'localhost:8000/index.html' in a web browser.
+On a machine running python 2.7 open a terminal window and in the directory with these files enter the command: 'python -m SimpleHTTPServer 8000' and use the URL 'localhost:8000/html/index.html' in a web browser.

+This page houses the emulator and at present our weather forecasting app runs upon it

-From here links are included to both assignment 1 and 2 reports.
+Links are included to all reports, including the latest report for assignment 3.